pantheon-systems/drops-7/profiles/commerce_kickstart/libraries/colorbox/README.md

 ## Changelog:

+### Version 1.5.8 - 2014/4/15

+* Fixed accidental leak of global variable.
+References #591
+* Enabled strict mode.
+Fixes #597

+### Version 1.5.7 - 2014/4/15

+* Fix potential error when calling Colorbox directly.
+References #591
+* Potentially worked around browser limitation of reporting that an image height and width is 0 immediately after onload.
+Fixes #535

+### Version 1.5.6 - 2014/4/4

+* Applied maxWidth and maxHeight to the initialWidth and initialHeight.
+Fixes #391

+### Version 1.5.5 - 2014/3/13

+* Allow setting the overlay opacity through CSS, rather than having to use Colorbox's opacity property.
+Fixes #580

 ### Version 1.5.4 - 2014/3/7

 * Fixed potential issue where IE9+ wouldn't close the modal when clicking on the overlay.
 Fixes #576